-Tottenham Hotspur Women v Manchester City Women
+Weir inspires Man City to win at Spurs

 Substitution

-Substitution, Tottenham Hotspur Women.
-Rosella Ayane replaces Kyah Simon because of an injury.
+Substitution, Manchester City Women.
+Khiara Keating replaces Ellie Roebuck because of an injury.

 Post update